integer-net/Solr/doc/manual.md

 Magento instead, you can use all Magento functions in your `template/integernet/solr/result/autosuggest.phtml`.

-If you aren't using product, category, attribute or keyword suggestions on your autosuggest page, please switch them off in configuration as well as this will improve the performance.
+If you aren't using product, category, attribute or keyword suggestions on your autosuggest page, please switch them off in configuration as well because this will improve the performance.

 Possible Problems and their solutions
 -------------------------------------